Why Short Term Medical Insurance is "Cheap"

 There’s been a lot of talk about health insurance lately.
 It’s a hot-button issue in the news because regulations are once again changing, and it’s affecting short term plans especially.

-Now in effect, a new regulation lifts the 3-month term limit that once applied to short term health insurance and reinstates the original 364-day term limit.
+Now in effect, a new regulation lifts the 3-month term limit that once applied to short term medical insurance and reinstates the original 364-day term limit.
 The rule also permits carriers to give consumers in many states the option to reapply or for short term policies for up to 36 months.

 As you’ll soon discover, this type of health insurance that some dismiss as “cheap” or “junk” is a viable and consumer-savvy option for millions of individuals seeking health insurance today.

 Short term plans are often less expensive than other forms of major medical coverage because fewer medical services are covered.
 Companies that underwrite these plans are also permitted to deny coverage to those with pre-existing conditions, which also keeps the cost of coverage comparably low.

-Short term health insurance does provide medical coverage for illnesses and injuries while covering services such as emergency room visits, hospitalization, doctor/specialist visits, lab testing and other important benefits depending on the specific plan you choose.
+Short term medical insurance does provide medical coverage for illnesses and injuries while covering services such as emergency room visits, hospitalization, doctor/specialist visits, lab testing and other important benefits depending on the specific plan you choose.

-While these plans aren’t for everyone, those in good health with no chronic or complex medical conditions could benefit from having a short term health insurance plan, especially if you’re not able to apply for an ACA plan (it’s enrollment periods are fixed or require an exception), you are going through a job or other type of transition so you don’t know when you will be eligible for an employer plan, or if cost is a major concern.
+While these plans aren’t for everyone, those in good health with no chronic or complex medical conditions could benefit from having a short term medical insurance plan, especially if you’re not able to apply for an ACA plan (it’s enrollment periods are fixed or require an exception), you are going through a job or other type of transition so you don’t know when you will be eligible for an employer plan, or if cost is a major concern.

 What is the Penalty for not Having Health Insurance?